aminahol/OIBSIP-Car-Price-Prediction-Task-3/README.md

 ## Data Exploration
 The dataset consists of 301 used car listings, with features such as car name, year of manufacture, selling price, present price, driven kilometers, fuel type, selling type, transmission, and owner count.
 The data was thoroughly analyzed, and key insights were drawn:

-- The selling price distribution is right-skewed, indicating that most used cars sell for less than ₹10 lakhs, with a few outliers at significantly higher prices.
+- The selling price distribution is right skewed, indicating that most used cars sell for less than 10 lakhs, with a few outliers at significantly higher prices.
 - Strong multicollinearity was observed among the selling price, present price, and year of manufacture features, suggesting the need for feature reduction.

 ## Feature Engineering